adultdate/filament-calendar/README.md

 The `CalendarViewType` enum contains all available views that you can use.

 ## Adding events
-You have probably noticed that your calendar is still empty.
+You have probably noticed that your filament-calendar is still empty.

 To add events, override the `getEvents` method, described in more detail below.